bondjimbond/arcabot/README.md

 If you want use it, you will need to setup the variables outlined in `config.py.example` and rename it to `config.py`.
 For `SOLR_DATA` you will need to construct a query, and append `&fl=PID%2C+mods_titleInfo_title_ms&wt=json&indent=true` along with the number of rows you want.
 For example `&rows=100`.

+## Configuration

+For instructions on acquiring a Twitter account and finding the API and user information needed, [see this handy tutorial](http://www.pygaze.org/2016/03/how-to-code-twitter-bot/).

+You will also need a [Bitly](http://bit.ly) account, and to [find your API key](http://support.bitly.com/knowledgebase/articles/76785-how-do-i-find-my-api-key-).

+## Solr query

 If you run a Solr search with Debug Mode turned on (Solr settings, "Other" tab), you can see the Solr query being used.
 This can provide some guidance for formulating your query in SOLR_DATA.

 Example internal SOLR_DATA query, grabbing all items from five CModels: